Columbus Metropolitan Housing Authority

-Columbus Metropolitan Housing Authority is a Public Housing Agency in Columbus, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 20th, 2019, Columbus Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.
+Columbus Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 31st, 2020, Columbus Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 The Columbus, Ohio Housing Choice Voucher Waiting List is open indefinitely.